swisschain/home/Infrastructure/azure.md

 * Add `Rg` suffix to the resource group name
 * Use CamelCase naming style for the resource groups
 * If there are resources shared by several projects, create the resource group `SharedRg`
+* Place company operational resources in a separate resource group
+  * Use `OperationalRg` name for it

 # Resources